swiftlang/swift/docs/SIL.rst

 Owned ownership models "move only" values.
 We require that each such value is consumed exactly once along all program paths.
 The IR verifier will flag values that are not consumed along a path as a leak and any double consumes as use-after-frees.
-We model move operations via "forwarding uses" such as casts and transforming terminators (e.x.: `switch_enum`_, `checked_cast_br`_) that transform the input value, consuming it in the process, and producing a new transformed owned value as a result.
+We model move operations via `forwarding uses`_ such as casts and transforming terminators (e.x.: `switch_enum`_, `checked_cast_br`_) that transform the input value, consuming it in the process, and producing a new transformed owned value as a result.